-Restricted Stock Units (RSU’s) are the best employee equity
+Restricted Stock Units (RSU’s) are the best worker equity

 Many people don’t realize how many types of equity there are to choose from, and stock options carry such significant downsides that I had to start a company to make these better stock units widely and readily available.

 There are many types of equity that can be given to employees, and the best companies (Google, Microsoft, etc.) are no longer giving stock options.
 They are using Restricted Stock Units (or RSUs), which is also the equity-type we’ve built into Upstock.
 We’re not alone in this transition.
 RSUs are taking off, and the most competitive companies are using them.

 This is what Bill Gates had to say about using RSUs at Microsoft:

 When you win [with options], you win the lottery.
 And when you don’t win, you still want it.
 The fact is that the variation in the value of an option is just too significant.
 I can imagine an employee going home at night and considering two wildly different possibilities with his compensation program.
 Either he can buy six summer homes or no summer homes.
 Either he can send his kids to college 50 times or no times.
 The variation is enormous; much more significant than most employees have an appetite for.
 And so as soon as they saw that options could go both ways, we proposed an economic equivalent.
 So what we do now is give shares, not options.- Bill Gates

 Here’s the answer to some of the most common questions about what Restricted Stock Units are and how they work.